lukesmith/docker-jenkins-swarm/README.md

 # Jenkins Swarm Docker container

 This container runs the jenkins-swarm client.
+It is available on on [Docker Hub](https://registry.hub.docker.com/u/lukesmith/jenkins-swarm/)

 ## Configuration